Attacking and Defending Deep-Learning-Based Off-Device Wireless Positioning Systems: Adversarial Attacks and Defensive Mechanisms

 \section{Adversarial Attacks and Defensive Mechanisms}

-We now detail our attack mechanism and propose adversarial as well as random attacks with varying levels of knowledge on CSI-based positioning systems.
-We also propose defensive mechanisms that improve robustness of off-device CSI-based positioning systems against the proposed attacks.
+{We now detail our attack mechanism and propose adversarial as well as random attacks with varying levels of knowledge on the CSI-based positioning pipeline.
+We also propose defensive mechanisms that improve robustness of off-device CSI-based positioning pipelines against the proposed attacks.}